dana/IPCTransit/README.md

 * Exception handling is exceptionally poor
 * Specific Exception: Queue full write
 * Specific Exception: Message too large for queue
-* Decouple the wire header arguments from their encoded name.
-For example, 'd' is the destination field in the wire header, but the argument should be called 'destination' in the send method
 * Serialization and compression modules should be loaded only as needed
 * Allow user-specified masks for transit config files
 * Allow user-specified path for transit config files